aqoc/aqoc.github.io/faq/datapack.md

 tags:
     - datapack
     - function
+summary:
+    - data pack datapack create creation how what
+    - function what how create
+    - reload load
 ---

 ## **Note, this is a brief overview of data packs.
 It will help you get started, but there are many, many more features and much is omitted in this question.**